InMediCode/sram-axs-charger/README.md

 | 4   | D-       | Unused |
 | 5   | VBUS     | Connected to +5V |

-So it's important to use a MC002 USB-C breakout board with 5V on the right side and GND on the left side.
+Therefore, it's important to use an MC002 USB-C breakout board with 5V on the right side and GND on the left side.

 ---
-⚠️ Stop here if you don't have advanced soldering skills and know what you are doing!
+⚠️ **Stop here if you don't have advanced soldering skills and don't know what you're doing!**

 ## ⚡ USB-C Conversion